-- During conservation after a manual blast chilling/blast-freezing cycle.
-When the stop key is pressed the device will offer to save the recipe used; - save a recipe before starting the cycle; - > Select a recipe already present, modify it and save it.
+- > During conservation after a manual blast chilling/blast-freezing cycle.
+When the the the device will offer to save the recipe used; - > save a recipe before starting the cycle; - Select a recipe already present, modify it and save it.

 Below is an example showing how to save a recipe before starting the cycle.

 After setting the cycle as desired, go to the "Cycle summary" page.

-Before pressing the start key for the cycle start, save the recipe as follows:
+Before pressing the START key for the cycle start, save the recipe as follows:

-Press the key to access the "MY COOKBOOK" page displaying a list with available positions (indicated with "---") and previously saved recipes, if present; >
+Press the key to access the "MY COOKBOOK" page displaying a list with available positions (indicated with "---") and previously saved recipes, if present;